 Limitations for Restore to Microsoft Azure

-When planning to restore workloads to Microsoft Azure, mind the following general limitations:
+When planning to restore workloads to Microsoft Azure, consider the following general limitations:

 - Veeam Backup & Replication supports restore to Microsoft Azure for the following workloads: